emscripten-core/emsdk/README.md

 <b>Check out the tutorial!</b> See the Emscripten [Tutorial](https://github.com/kripken/emscripten/wiki/Tutorial) page for help on how to get going with the tools from command line.

-##### Windows: Emscripten Command Prompt

-Start the Emscripten Command Prompt from Start Menu -> All Programs -> Emscripten -> Emscripten Command Prompt.
-This will spawn a new command prompt that has all the tools for the currently activated SDK version set to PATH.
-The Emscripten Command Prompt is analogous to the Visual Studio Command Prompt that ships with installations of Visual Studio.

-##### Windows: Use Visual Studio 2010

-After installing the vs-tool plugin, a new 'Emscripten' platform will appear to the list of all Solution Platforms in Visual Studio.
-To activate the Emscripten platform, right-click on the solution in the Solution Explorer, choose Configuration Manager... -> Active solution platform... -> New... -> Emscripten.
-After that, activating the Emscripten platform for the solution will make Visual Studio run the project build through Emscripten, producing .html or .js output, depending on the project properties you set up.

-Note: If you copied the Emscripten platform properties from the Win32 platform, be sure to go and clean up any leftover Win32-specific #defines and other configuration from the Emscripten platform!

 ## SDK Concepts

 The Emscripten SDK is effectively a small package manager for tools that are used in conjunction with Emscripten.
 The following glossary highlights the important concepts to help understanding the internals of the SDK:

 * <b>Tool</b>: The basic unit of software bundled in the SDK.
 A Tool has a name and a version.
 For example, 'clang-3.2-32bit' is a Tool that contains the 32-bit version of the Clang v3.2 compiler.
 * <b>SDK</b>: A set of tools.
-For example, 'sdk-1.5.6-32bit' is an SDK consisting of the tools clang-3.2-32bit, node-0.10.17-32bit, python-2.7.5.1-32bit and emscripten-1.5.6.
+For example, 'sdk-1.5.6-32bit' is an SDK consisting of the tools `clang-3.2-32bit`, `node-0.10.17-32bit`, `python-2.7.5.1-32bit` and `emscripten-1.5.6`.
 * <b>Active Tool/SDK</b>: Emscripten stores compiler configuration in a user-specific file <b>~/.emscripten</b>.
 This file points to paths for Emscripten, Python, Clang and so on.
 If the file ~/.emscripten is configured to point to a Tool in a specific directory, then that tool is denoted as being <b>active</b>.
 The Emscripten Command Prompt always gives access to the currently active Tools.
-This mechanism allows switching between different SDK versions easily.
+This mechanism allows switching between different installed SDK versions easily.
 * <b>emsdk</b>: This is the name of the manager script that Emscripten SDK is accessed through.
 Most operations are of the form `emsdk command`.
 To access the emsdk script, launch the Emscripten Command Prompt.

 ## SDK Maintenance